 7. Outlining home objects.

 Kids already bored by colouring books and drawing?
+This is one of the easiest rainy say activity for kids.
 Show them how to outline the objects to make something new for them to be creative with.
 Start with hands, a hair brush, kitchen containers, a book, an eraser or a small toy and teach them how to outline objects outside or inside other lines and then create stories or pictures from the drawings!

 Put some empty plastic water bottles or anything of a similar height and weight on the floor in the shape of a triangle and give your child a ball to knock them over with.
 When was the last time you went to bowling, Mummy?
 How about you give yourself an energy boost too and test some competitive skills!